Fast-starting Mandan trims Legacy

 "We were really in system all night," she observed.
 "Not knowing what COVID is going to bring really lit a fire under all of us."

 The season is fast dwindling away.
-Mandan has five more regular season matches remaining, beginning with tonight's match at Dickinson.
+Mandan has five more regular season matches remaining.

-Bismarck, Mandan and Legacy currently tangled in a dogfight for third place in the West Region standings at 9-5, 8-4 and 8-5, respectively.
-Legacy plays again on Wednesday, playing host to Williston.
-The Sabers have five dates left on their regular season schedule.

 With Monday's victory, the Braves earned a season standoff with the Sabers.
 Legacy won 3-1 the first time around.